 Building Your Brand

-What do you think of when you hear the phrase, “Just do it?”
+What do you think of when you hear, “Just do it?”

-What do you think of when you see the golden arches when you are on a trip?
+What do you think of seeing the golden arches on a trip?

-If you want to separate yourself from all of the other artists online, you will have to create a brand that yells your art style.
+To separate yourself from other artists online, you must create a brand that reflects your art style.

 Defining your brand is like a journey of business self-discovery.
 It can be difficult, time-consuming and uncomfortable.
 It requires, at the very least, that you answer the questions below:

 - What are the benefits and features of your products or services?

 - What do your customers and prospects already think of your company?